 Those who have lasting dysfunctions after taking finasteride or dutasteride are not the only ones whose lives have been altered for the worse because of a medical treatment.
-This post summarizes diseases and conditions that may arise from medical treatments: five in dermatology, four in psychiatry and one in general medicine.
+This post summarizes diseases and conditions that may arise from medical treatments in dermatology, psychiatry, surgery and general medicine.

 Every treatment has been approved by FDA—although some have had warnings and restrictions added after initial approval (e.g., isotretinoin and fluoroquinolones).
 Many doctors believe they are safe and effective, and some patients have found them effective and tolerable.
 The safety of some treatments remains a subject of debate among doctors and researchers.